citelao/sensible/_sidequests/4-https.md

 That's why on the Internet, although the certificates may be *public*, they also carry a proof of identity: a "signature" from a Certificate Authority.

 There are dozens of Certificate Authorities, and each does the same thing: if you can prove you own a site, the authority will "sign" your certificate to say "this certificate is from the owner of miniclip.com."
 Like an HTTPS certificate itself, this signature is also a form of public key cryptography.
 The authority generates a signature using another private key, and they distribute its corresponding public key to browsers.
-Most browsers maintain their own careful list of trusted Authorities, [adding new ones](https://letsencrypt.org/2018/08/06/trusted-by-all-major-root-programs.html) or [removing corrupt ones](https://security.googleblog.com/2018/03/distrust-of-symantec-pki-immediate.html) from time-to-time.
+Most browsers maintain their own careful list of trusted Authorities, [adding new ones](https://letsencrypt.org/2018/08/06/trusted-by-all-major-root-programs.html) or [removing corrupt ones](https://security.googleblog.com/2018/03/distrust-of-symantec-pki-immediate.html) from time to time.

 ## You need two things to be secure